There are plenty of exercises you can do while watching TV: stretching exercises, cardio workouts, and strength workouts!

 Having your eyes glued to the telly doesn’t mean you have to be glued to the sofa.
 You can enjoy your show while you get in some exercise or physical activity!

 Is it half-time during your football match?
-Why not do a couple of jumping jacks during the commercial break and get a cardio workout?
+Why not do a couple of jumping jacks, squats, or chair dips during the commercial break!

-Whether it’s a half-time break or a simple advertisement break, this is the perfect opportunity for some high-intensity cardio.
+Whether it’s a half-time break or a simple advertisement break, this is the perfect opportunity for a quick workout of any intensity level without having to leave the house.

-You could also skip rope or do a few burpees.
-Short bursts of intense workouts like this have been shown to elevate your heart rate and improve your aerobic capacity over time.[JIG(1]
+You could also skip rope, jog on the spot or do a few burpees, as long as you are moving.
+Short bursts of moderate or vigorous intensity workouts like these have been shown to elevate your heart rate and improve your aerobic capacity over time.[JIG(1)] But be sure to assess your current fitness level before participating in any vigorous-intensity activity.

 Tailor your workout to match what you’re watching.
 A dance scene could inspire you to get into the groove and use those moves you’ve picked up from our